 As mentioned previously, emerging consumer markets have led to a huge explosion in the world of mobile gaming, as people look for a more mobile and accessible way to spend time playing games.

-While serious gamers will never get tired of their expensive computer set-ups, for casual gamers it makes so much more sense to play on their mobile.
 For one, they don’t have to spend their money on an additional device—most people have a smartphone to hand, and can avoid paying hundreds if not thousands on another product.

 Gaming titles on consoles almost always come at a significant price, but thanks to microtransactions, the vast majority of mobile games are free to play, with the user being able to pay money to the development team at their own discretion for in-game items.